 When Robinhood launched its commission-free stock trading app in the US in 2013, it sent shockwaves through the brokerage world.
 Many other low-cost brokerage platforms across Canada and the US soon slashed their fees too, and commission-free stock trading is now commonplace.

-To help you narrow down the options, we researched and compared trading platforms to find the best low-cost and commission-free stock trading options in Canada.
+To help you narrow down your options, we researched and compared trading platforms to find the best low-cost and commission-free stock trading options in Canada.
 Plus, keep reading to learn which fees you’ll still need to look out for and how to get the most out of your commission-free trading.

 Is there commission-free trading in Canada?

 Yes, there are multiple platforms that offer commission-free trading in Canada, including Questrade and Wealthsimple.
-So if you’re a new investor or are currently paying stock trading fees, consider signing up with a trading platform where you can trade stocks and ETFs without paying brokerage fees.
+So, if you’re a new investor or are currently paying stock trading fees, consider signing up with a trading platform where you can trade stocks and ETFs without paying brokerage fees.

 Just keep in mind that even though these discount brokerage firms are promoted as free trading platforms, they’re not 100% free.
-There are some other fees and charges you’ll need to watch out for — but we’ll explain those a little further down the page.
+There are some other fees and charges you’ll need to watch out for—but we’ll explain those a little further down the page.

 Before we do that, let’s look at the best platforms for commission-free stock trading in Canada.